fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Campaigner

   Laila was a [2017 Kairos Fellow][la1].
-Before that Laila served as CAIR Florida's Government Affairs Director where she led advocacy campaigns to protect civil rights and challenge Islamophobia.
+Before FFTF, Laila served as CAIR Florida's Government Affairs Director where she led campaigns to protect civil rights and challenge Islamophobia.
 She leads our work surveillance and data security.

 ---